ravachol/kew/website/site_src/docs.md

  kew song <song> (or a song)

- kew play "/home/you/Music/Jimi Hendrix/Are You Experienced/" (Plays this album, location can be anywhere)
+ kew play "/home/you/Music/Jimi Hendrix/Are You Experienced/" (plays the \'Are you Experienced?\' album)

- kew play "/home/you/Music/Jimi Hendrix/Are You Experienced/Purple Haze.flac" (Plays this song, location can be anywhere)
+ kew play "/home/you/Music/Jimi Hendrix/Are You Experienced/Purple Haze.flac" (plays Purple Haze)

  kew play <album path> <album path> <song path> (play can take multiple album paths or song paths and add them all into temporary playlist)